freeCodeCamp/learn-nano-by-building-a-castle/TUTORIAL.md

 ### 70.1

+You can see the command in your file ran and output text into the terminal.
 Open your file again with nano.

 #### HINTS